amatos/amelia/README.md

 - All desktops (except "Optimized Plasma") are completely "Vanilla", and come with network support (networkmanager).
 For any additional functionality, please consult the Archwiki.

+- The installer offers the convenient option to set your own kernel parameters on-the-fly for any selected Desktop Setup.

-- "Optimized Plasma" will install an optimized KDE Plasma version plus additional software, systemd-boot loader and Wayland.
+- "Optimized Plasma" will install a KDE Plasma system-optimized version plus additional software, systemd-boot loader and Wayland.

 You'll find my preferred packages inside the "deskpkgs" variable and all of my configurations at the involved part of the "chroot_conf" function.